dmatscheko/filesystem/README.md

 ### MCP Server Setting

-Add the following to your Jan.ai MCP server settings, replacing `/development/mcp/base` with your desired directory.
+Add the following to your Jan.ai MCP server settings, replacing `/path/to/allowed/directory` with your desired directory and optionally adding more allowed directories.
 You can also replace `git+https://github.com/dmatscheko/filesystem` with something like `file:///wherever/the/repository/is/filesystem` if you want to download the repository and use it offline:
 ```json
 {
   "command": "uvx",